dathbe/MMM-CustomText/README.md

 * Both the initial message and any subsequent message posted by notification **will accept standard HTML elements** within the string.
 That means you could, for example, style the message using inline CSS or by giving the message a class name and using `~/MagicMirror/css/custom/css`.
 You could also insert more complex elements like a table.
 * You can **clear the message** from the display by posting `""` via notification.
 If the message is `""`--either via `initialMessage` or a notification posting--it *should* collapse the module so that no unnecessary space is taken up on your display.
 If you want the module to take up a fixed height on your display regardless of the length of the message, you should be able to set this in `~/MagicMirror/css/custom.css`.
-* If you only have one instance of this module in your config (or you want to update all instances at the same time) and you have not set an explicit `uniqueID` in your config, you should *not* pass a `uniqueID` in your notification.
-If you do pass a `uniqueID`, you must pass `null`.
+* If you only have one instance of this module in your config (or you want to update all instances at the same time) and you have not set an explicit `uniqueID` in your config, you do *not* need to pass a `uniqueID` in your notification.
+The module will update no matter what you pass as `uniqueID`, or if you pass nothing at all.

 ## Changelog